josbeir/cakephp-docs-md/docs/3/en/development/testing.md

 ## Console Integration Testing

-See [console-integration-testing](#console-integration-testing) for information on testing shells and commands.
+See [Console Integration Testing](#console-integration-testing) for information on testing shells and commands.

 ## Testing Views